PowerShell/vscode-powershell/docs/development.md

 * `Update-Changelog` should verify the version is in the correct format
 * `Update-Changelog` could be faster by not downloading _every_ PR
-* `Update-Changelog` should use exactly two emoji and in the right order
 * `Update-Version` could be run by `Update-Changelog`
-* The build should emit an appropriately named VSIX instead of us manually renaming it
 * A `Publish-Binaries` function could be written to push the binaries out